JeanExtreme002/FastSnake/README.md

 result = min_coins(coins, value)
 print(result)
 ```
-Use the argument `--list <algorithms | structures>` to see all algorithms and structures provided by FastSnake.
+Use the argument `--list <algorithms | structures | external>` to see all algorithms and structures provided by FastSnake.

 **Injecting the algorithm to the final solution...**
 ```